Gran Hotel (TV series): Season 1

+Yet there is more to Diego than what meets the eye.
+Diego had been in a romantic relationship with Belén, a maid at the hotel.
+She is promoted to floor manager after Christina 'leaves'.
+Belén has been sleeping with Diego and she reveals to Diego that she is pregnant with his baby and if he doesn't want his future wife to know, he needs to provide for them.
+Diego laughs it off and the conversation ends with Diego removing Belén with his power as 'guests have been having troubles with her'.
+He is almost successful but as Belén is leaving, she comes across Andrés.
+Andrés is in love with Belén and he doesn't want her to leave.
+So he tells him mother, Angela, the head housekeeper, that Belén's child is his.
+Angela doesn't like Belén but she wants to protect her son.
+So she goes to Dona Teresa and asks for Belén to be able to stay because she is pregnant with her son's child.
+Dona Teresa agrees and Belén is saved.
+Later, Teresa talks to Belén and they form a contract that Belén would give up her child once it would be born in exchange for some money.
+Andrés is not aware of any of this, and, in fact, not aware about who the father is.
+Diego is surprised and angry to see Belén in the hotel but there is nothing he can do.
+At the same time, Andrés is preparing to raise the child as his own and marry Belén, while Angela is trying to do whatever she can to make Belén's life miserable and get rid of her after she realizes this is all a ruse and Andrés is simply in love with Belén.

+At the end of the season, Alicia marries Diego despite being in love with Julio.

 Season 2

 After Andrés is injured while changing the lightbulbs in the Gran Hotel's dining room, Julio decides to stay at the hotel because he suspects that his friend's accident might be a murder attempt.
 When Alicia returns from her honeymoon, Julio must regain her trust so that she'll help him in this new investigation.
 They discover more secrets related to the hotel's late owner, Carlos Alarcón, that could spell the end of the Gran Hotel.

 Season 3

 This season follows the same investigations as the previous season, but this time Alicia, Julio, and Andrés have the help of Detective Ayala, his assistant Hernando, and Alicia's best friend the lawyer Maite.
 They also discover new secrets about Diego Murquía involving an identity document and a new enemy who sets off an explosion in the Gran Hotel.